PromptAI/promptdialog/docs/tutorial/favorite.md

 ![06-favorite](/assets/images/tutorial/favorite/06-favorite.png)

 ## Favorite FAQ
-Click FAQ in the left navigation pane, here we choose to collect the first user question `Where do you come from?`.
-Click the yellow star, the favorite icon in Operations.
+Click `FAQ` in the left navigation pane, here we choose to collect the first user question "Where do you come from?"
+Click `yellow star`, the favorite icon in Operations.

 ![09-favorite](/assets/images/tutorial/favorite/09-favorite.png)